jonathansillito/open-source-project-course/modules/capable/debugging.md

 # Debugging tools and techniques

-Status: Overview with many details missing.
-We need to find some code for the students to use in the debugging exercise, and we need to decide what to discuss as a class.

 ## Learning outcomes

 By discussing and practicing debugging in the context of analytical thinking our aim is to: